 Feedback can be presented in different ways.

-- Feedback can be given in class, individual discussion, by e-mail, annotated on an assignment
+- In class, in an individual discussion, by e-mail, or annotated on an assignment.

 The feedback you receive should include these elements: